trynova/website/pages/blog/garbage-collection-is-contrarian.md

 function that can be called with a reference of lifetime `'a`."

 Now when a function takes a `fn(&'a T)` it means that there is some lifetime `'a` during which this function can be called.
-We can of course call the function with a reference that is valid for longer as that longer reference is still valid during the `'a` lifetime.
-But we can also "get ahead of callers" and expand the lifetime we require of them ourselves.
-We do this by reassigning the function into `fn(&'longer T)` or `fn(&'static T)`, ie. we assign a complex type (function taking one reference as a parameter) with a shorter lifetime parameter `'a` in place of a complex type with a longer lifetime parameter `'longer` or `'static`.
-Note that this doesn't mean that we expand the `'a` lifetime to `'longer` or `'static`, instead it means that we can simply use a complex type with a shorter lifetime in a place that requires a longer lifetime.
-In function parameter terms, we (spuriously) require a longer lifetime of its parameters, which then shortens back down to `'a` inside the function's actual contents.
+The function can of course be called with references that are valid for longer (as long as that longer reference is still valid during at least part of the `'a` lifetime).
+But as we hold the function, we can also "get ahead of callers" and expand the lifetime we require of callers ourselves.
+We do this by reassigning the function into some place with the type `fn(&'static T)` (alternatively use some other lifetime `'external` longer than `'a`), ie. we assign a complex type (function taking one reference as a parameter) with a shorter lifetime parameter `'a` in place of a complex type with a longer lifetime parameter `'static`.
+Note that this doesn't mean that we expand the `'a` lifetime to `'static`, it just means that we can use a complex type with a shorter lifetime in place of one with a longer lifetime.
+In function parameter terms, we (spuriously) require a longer lifetime of callers, while the function internally still considers all parameters to have the shorter lifetime `'a`.

 A great example of this in action comes from [Boxy](https://github.com/BoxyUwU) over in the Rust language Zulip: